telerik/ajax-docs/controls/htmlchart/functionality/panning-zooming.md

     *   _X_—X axis is locked, i.e., user can zoom only by Y axis.
     *   _Y_—Y axis is locked. i.e., user can zoom only by X axis (**Figure 2**).

+## Controlling Initial View

+In order to render the chart with some initial zoom level, you can use the min (**MinValue** property) and max (**MaxValue** property) values of the axis to be zoomed.

+In examples **1** and **2** you can see how defining initially the min and max values actually zoom accordingly into X and Y axis.
+Thus, enabling the end user to either zoom or pan the chart.

 ## See Also

 * [Demo: Panning and Zooming](http://demos.telerik.com/aspnet-ajax/HtmlChart/Examples/Functionality/Panning-Zooming/DefaultCS.aspx)